10 Best Herbal Linctuses For Painful Swallowing

 Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine for its potential soothing properties.

-However, it is important to consult a healthcare professional before using thyme-based products, particularly for individuals with allergies or underlying medical conditions.
+As with any herbal treatment, it is advisable to consult a healthcare provider before use, especially for individuals with known allergies or underlying health conditions.

 salvia officinalis linctuse